...and soar into the sky, freed from his ravaged body.

 Still, there is no doubt that it was Steve who deserved the credit for our victories.
 I was the dutiful, scrupulous Miss Smarty Pants, who spewed facts and figures, probably in a rather robotic fashion.
 Loose and likable, Steve didn't need notes, or even data.
 He merely slaughtered our opponents -- and charmed the judges -- with logic, perspective and wit.

-Before Steve got the life-altering MS diagnosis, he was psychically wounded by his terrible acne, and he once told me that I was the only girl at school who was willing to look him straight in the face while speaking with him.
+was the only girl at school who was willing to look him straight in the

 I believe the humiliation of facing the world with his skin condition helped prepare him to cope with the indignities of MS.